averykhoo/http-over-file-transfer/README.md

   * consider a model based approach like bbr
     * but since we can get the actual network diagram maybe just optimize it for that?
 * [x] pessimistic retransmits? <- no
+  * with enough nack stats we can determine if we should pessimistically assume packet truncation/loss
+  * meaning we retransmit data multiple times by default, without wating for timeout
   * not necessary (yet)
+  * can also optimize the nack retransmit number so they're at least 99% likely to be received

 ## how (v2 - reinventing the ~~wheel~~ osi model)